-This Notice of Privacy Practices (NPP) is made in compliance with the Standards for Privacy of Individually Identifiable Health Information (the Privacy Standards) established by the United States Department of Health and Human Services (DHHS) as required under the Family Educational Rights and Privacy Act of 1974 (FERPA).
+This Notice of Privacy Practices (NPP) is made in compliance with the Standards for Privacy of Individually Identifiable Health Information (the Privacy Standards) established by the United States Department of Health and Human Services (DHHS) as required under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 This NPP summarizes the privacy practices of the Health Services at Syracuse University (Health Services).
 The Privacy Standards shall control in the event of a discrepancy between this NPP and the Privacy Standards.

-Health Services is required under FERPA to protect the privacy of your treatment records, as defined below, and to inform you, through this NPP, about:
+Health Services is required under HIPAA to protect the privacy of your Protected Health Information (PHI), as defined below, and to inform you, through this NPP, about:

-- the duties of Health Services with respect to your treatment records;
+- the duties of Health Services with respect to your PHI;

-- how Health Services may use and disclose your treatment records;
+- how Health Services may use and disclose your PHI

-- your privacy rights with respect to your treatment records;
+- your privacy rights with respect to your PHI;

 - your right to file a complaint with Health Services and with the Secretary of the DHHS; and

 - who to contact for further information about the privacy practices of Health Services.

 PHI, as defined by HIPAA, includes individually identifiable information about you that is transmitted or maintained by Health Services, including demographic information, and includes information that is created or received by Health Services that relates to: